quynhdinh/sa/README.md

 2. Single copy of data + logic: centralized data and logic management.
 3. Align with business processes: systems are designed to support and enhance business processes.
 Hub and spoke architecture: a centralized hub (ESB) connects multiple spokes (services), facilitating communication and data exchange between them.

+# Day 6: Microservices
+Microservices architecture is an architectural style that structures an application as a collection of small, autonomous services.
+DDD Aggregate: a cluster of domain objects that can be treated as a single unit.

+Consul: a service mesh solution providing service discovery, configuration, and segmentation functionality.

+Feign Client: a declarative web service client that simplifies the process of making HTTP requests to other services.